osrf/gazebo_tutorials/flashlight_plugin/tutorial_9-3.md

 [[file:files/example.gif|640px]]

-FlashLightPlugin is a [model plugin](/tutorials?tut=plugins_model&cat=write_plugin) included with gazebo that flashes and dims light objects on a model.
+FlashLightPlugin is a [model plugin](/tutorials?tut=plugins_model&cat=write_plugin) included with Gazebo that flashes and dims light objects on a model.
 By giving parameters to the plugin, you can choose which lights to blink and also specify the duration and interval time of flashing for each of lights.
 By inheriting this plugin, you can also use internal features, e.g., turning the lights on/off.

 # Usage and Plugin Parameters
-Under `<model>` element, insert <plugin> element with `filename` attribute which is set to `libFlashLightPlugin.so`.
+Under `<model>` element, insert your plugin block with the `filename` attribute set to `libFlashLightPlugin.so` within the `<model>` element.
 In the following example (the world file is available [here](https://bitbucket.org/osrf/gazebo/raw/gazebo9/worlds/flash_light_plugin_demo.world)), the model has two links each of which has two light objects.

 ```XML
 <model name='light_model'>